 For the purpose of this article, let’s focus on 10 percent.
 And let’s pretend that you’re average, with an average salary, even though you’re anything but average!

-The median household income from 2009-2013 was about $53,000 annually.
-Let’s try to save 10 percent of that, which is $442 per month.
-At the beginning of the year, we probably won’t hit that much per month, but our goal is to save $5,300 by the end of the year.
+The median household income from 2015 was about $55,775 annually.
+Let’s try to save 10 percent of that, which is about $465 per month.
+At the beginning of the year, we probably won’t hit that much per month, but our goal is to save $5,500 by the end of the year.

 Can we do it?

-Finding money to save (and where to save it)
+How much money to save each month (and where to put it)

 To actually save money each month, you need to find the money in your budget to save.
 Don’t even have a budget?
 Start there.
 Without a budget or spending plan, your savings goals will be covered by your bills and never see the light of day.